-Examples of current modules- Year 1 Intro to Film & TV production roles (30 credits) Students are introduced to the nationally recognised Film & TV Crew roles as defined by NOS.This Introduction to basic film & TV production equipment and processes will enable students to start to identify which roles they would like to invedstigate further whilst still developing a wider appreciation.
-Application of Film & TV production skills (30 credits) This unit aims to give the students a series of opportunities to undertake a range of industry standard roles in Film & TV productionin a practical environment.
+Examples of current modules- Intro to Film & TV production roles Students are introduced to the nationally recognised Film & TV Crew roles as defined by NOS.This Introduction to basic film & TV production equipment and processes will enable students to start to identify which roles they would like to invedstigate further whilst still developing a wider appreciation.
+Application of Film & TV production skills (30 credits) This unit aims to give the students a series of opportunities to undertake a range of industry standard roles in Film & TV production in a practical environment.
 The emphasis on practical application of their knowledge and skills will give the students the opportunity to further define their chosen role/s.
-Professional Practice (30 credits) This unit encourages students to identify and develop a specialism within recognised industry roles.
-The unit gives students the oportunity to test their knowledge and skills in a practical environment, working on live briefs, responding to the guidance of tutors, mentors and peers.
-Professional and Academic Development (30 credits) This unit will support student transition to graduate level study and professional careers.
+Professional Practice This unit encourages students to identify and develop a specialism within recognised industry roles.
+The unit gives students the opportunity to test their knowledge and skills in a practical environment, working on live briefs, responding to the guidance of tutors, mentors and peers.
+Professional and Academic Development This unit will support student transition to graduate level study and professional careers.
 It will focus on developing and re-enforcing critical, analytical, academic and linguistic skills and preparing Students vocationally by enhancing their knowledge and skills to inform existing or potential professional careers.
 The unit will support students in developing employability skills and aid them in developing their professionalism in relation to their subject area.
-Year 2 Experimental Practice (30 credits) This unit encourages students to apply their chosen role within a practical context.
+Experimental Practice This unit encourages students to apply their chosen role within a practical context.
 This can include work experience.
-Students should clearly demonstarte a sound understanding of their role, but still appreciate the benefit of testing, experimentation and producing pilots.
-Professional Practice 2 (30 credits) This unit encourages the student to work collaboratively on one or more live briefs.
+Students should clearly demonstrate a sound understanding of their role, but still appreciate the benefit of testing, experimentation and producing pilots.
+Professional Practice 2 This unit encourages the student to work collaboratively on one or more live briefs.
 It provides opportunities to demonstrate their knowledge of the nationally recognised roles.
 Work experience can form part of this unit.
-Industry engagement (30 credits) This unit encourages the students to work to an external brief, competition or festival.
+Industry engagement This unit encourages the students to work to an external brief, competition or festival.
 Work produced iin this unit can be the culmination of a years work where experimentation and development has taken place in previous units.
 Working to a professional standard is central to this unit.
-Practice Based Research Project (30 credits) The Unit aims to provide students with the opportunity to further explore discipline-specific knowledge and undertake a research project in a self-selected area of professional practice with the context of the Award studied.
+Practice Based Research Project The Unit aims to provide students with the opportunity to further explore discipline-specific knowledge and undertake a research project in a self-selected area of professional practice with the context of the Award studied.

 Assessment is carried out through a series of practical projects approximately every eight weeks, using industry standards to assess how your professionalism is developing.
 There is no formal exam, but there are deadlines which you have to meet, come what may, just like the industry !